mathieu-benoit/acm-workshop/content/tenant-project/create-tenant-project.md

 ![Org Admin](/images/org-admin.png)
 _{{< param description >}}_

 In this section, you will create the Tenant project.
+The Tenant project will contain all the Google Cloud resources needed in this workshop.

 Define variables:
 ```Bash